ADD CONDITION

 What is Meijer Honey Lemon Cough Drops used for?

-Meijer Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.
+Meijer Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

 Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.